Looking to find your best work trousers with knee pads pockets or inserts?

 The trousers are well wearing and given the fact they’re lightweight – very comfortable.
-They’re triple stitched in all the key areas, however, I wouldn’t necessarily recommend them for the heavy duty jobs.Click here to see latest prices.
+They’re triple stitched in all the key areas, however, I wouldn’t necessarily recommend them for the heavy duty jobs.Find out more on Amazon UK.

 Comfortable Work Trousers – TuffStuff

 A great feature about these TuffStuff work trousers is their waist-mounted pockets which are removable and simply zip off whenever you choose not to use them.

 Lightweight and with a praised longevity, they come in a mix of 4 different colours: blue, beige, navy and black.